-- 100 Density provides a useful fractionation approach to assess the localization of pedogenic Fe and Al phases because many biogeochemical characteristics of soil particles are closely related to their density (Christensen, 2001; Sollins et al., 2009; Turchenek and Oades, 1979; von Lützow et al., 2007).
+Density provides a useful fractionation approach to assess the localization of pedogenic Fe and Al phases because many biogeochemical characteristics of soil particles are closely related to their density (Christensen, 2001; Sollins et al., 2009; Turchenek and Oades, 1979; von Lützow et al., 2007).
 The density of soil particles is primarily controlled by the relative amounts of the two major components, OM and mineral.
 The average density of OM present in soil is typically around 1.4 g cm-3 but can range between 1.1-1.9 g cm-3 across soils and sediments (Mayer et al., 2004).
-The minerals typically found in - 105 soils such as aluminosilicate clays have the density of >2.4 g cm-3 including short-range-order allophane and imogolite (2.75 and 2.70 g cm-3, Wada, 2018) with minor exceptions such as phytoliths (2.1-2.15 g cm-3, Drees et al., 1989).
-Among metal oxides, Fe oxides have much higher densities (3.8-5.3 g cm-3, Cornell and Schwertmann, 2003) compared with Al hydroxides such as gibbsite (2.4 g cm-3, Anthony et al., 1997).
+The minerals typically found in soils such as aluminosilicate clays have the density of >2.4 g cm-3 including short-range-order allophane and imogolite (2.75 and 2.70 g cm-3, Wada, 2018) with minor exceptions such as phytoliths (2.1-2.15 g cm-3, Drees et al., 1989).
+Among metal oxides, Fe oxides have much higher densities (3.8-5.3 g cm-3, Cornell and Schwertmann, 2003) compared with Al oxides such as gibbsite (2.4 g cm-3, Anthony et al., 1997).
 Pedogenic metals can remain as distinct phases, or they can associate with OM or other minerals.
 From the perspective of OM, both pedogenic metals and other minerals will be found in a high-density fraction (>2.4 g cm-3) unless they associate with OM.
-While OM binding lowers the density of Fe and Al phases in laboratory - (Kaiser and Guggenberger, 2007), its extent under various pedogenic environments is virtually unstudied.
+While OM binding lowers the density of Fe and Al phases in laboratory (Kaiser and Guggenberger, 2007), its extent under various pedogenic environments is virtually unstudied.

 We hypothesize that most pedogenic metals are found in <2.4 g cm-3 density fractions regardless of soil type due to their high reactivity with OM.
 Because of the higher density and redox sensitivity, pedogenic Fe may concentrate in different density phases from pedogenic Al for any given soils, assuming that organo-Fe and organo-Al associations take place independently.
+Alternatively, if the metal dissolution and subsequent interaction with OM are regulated by the same environmental factors, their distribution along the particle density gradient would be similar.
+Furthermore, if submicron-sized, OM-rich metal phases act as binding agent as suggested for a volcanic soil based on STXM, NEXAFS, and EM (Asano and Wagai, 2014; Asano et al., 2018), they may preferentially bind with other fine-sized minerals (e.g., clays) to form the ternary associations previously postulated (Wagai and Mayer, 2007).
+These ideas were tested by fractionating soil particles into 4 to 7 density classes after a mild level of dispersion (mechanical shaking in solution) and by quantifying the amounts of Fe and Al phases by selective dissolution techniques that target different metal phases (pyrophosphate, acid oxalate, and dithionite-citrate extractions in sequence) using 23 soil samples from 11 sites spanning 5 climate zones, 5 soil orders (Andisols, Spodosols, Inceptisols, Mollisols, Ultisols), and including several subsurface horizons and both natural and managed (upland and paddy) soils.

-- Alternatively, if the metal dissolution and subsequent interaction with OM are regulated by the same environmental factors, their distribution along the particle density gradient would be similar.
-Furthermore, if submicron-sized, OM-rich metal phases act as binding agent as suggested for a volcanic soil based on STXM/NEXAFS and electron microscopy (Asano and Wagai, 2014; Asano et al., 2018), they may preferentially bind with other fine-sized minerals (e.g., clays) to form the ternary associations previously postulated (Wagai and Mayer, 2007).
-These ideas were tested by fractionating soil particles into 4 to - 120 7 density classes after a mild level of dispersion (mechanical shaking in solution) and by quantifying the amounts of Fe and Al phases by selective dissolution techniques that target different metal phases (pyrophosphate, acid oxalate, and dithionitecitrate extractions in sequence) using 23 soil samples from 11 sites spanning 5 climate zones, 5 soil orders (Andisols, Spodosols, Inceptisols, Mollisols, Ultisols), and including several subsurface horizons and both natural and managed (upland and paddy) soils. - 125 Terminology: Weathering products of Fe- and Al-bearing minerals during pedogenesis are collectively called as "pedogenic Fe and Al phases" in this study.
-We use the term "complex" to refer to aqueous organo-metal complexes and their precipitates, and avoid its use to describe broader associations such as organo-clay and organo-mineral complex.
+Terminology: We use the term "complex" to refer to aqueous organo-metal complexes and their precipitates, and avoid its use to describe broader associations such as organo-clay and organo-mineral complex.
 Various types of OM-metal association are discussed by grouping into three general mechanisms (adsorption, complexation, and aggregation) while recognizing that organo-metal complexes in soil are mainly coprecipitated with other metal phases and particles.
-The - 130 term "particle" is used in a broad sense to include aggregates as well as single organic or mineral particles.
+The term "particle" is used in a broad sense to include aggregates as well as single organic or mineral particles.